ess-dmsc/kafka-to-nexus/README.md

   - Streammaster::duration milliseconds have been elapsed
 * when receives a **termination** command from Master closes all the streamers

-StreamMaster exposes a ``queue<StreamMasterStatus>`` which contains information on:
+If required StreamMaster streams its status on a Kafka topic.
+In particular:
 * StreamMaster not yet running, running or finished
 * status of each Streamer (number of sent messages, errors and total received bytes)
 * statistics for each Streamer (message size average and message frequency int the last 200ms, configurable).
-The StreamMasterStatus can be serialised as a rapidJSON object (or printed on the screen) using the ``pprint<OutputType>`` function.
+The message format is (so far) JSON.

 More tests involing the network: